 Scholarly Commons Citation

 Epstein, Deborah, "Redefining the State's Response to Domestic Violence: Past Victories and future Challenges" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1708.
+1708.